AA Tauri: Variability

 AA Tauri shows brightness variations of one to two magnitudes over an 8.2-day period.
 The brightness has been described as "roughly constant, interrupted by quasi-cyclic fading episodes".
 The periodic variations are ascribed to eclipses of the star by a warped dust disk around it.

 In 2011, AA Tauri faded by about two magnitudes and has remained at the fainter level since then.
 The star also became significantly more reddened.
 The eight-day variations continue, with a maximum brightness now around magnitude 14 and magnitude 16.5 at its faintest.
 It is theorised that the root cause of this dimness is a warp in the accretion disk, located at a distance of 7.7 AU or more from the centre, that was brought into the line of sight by its elliptical motion around the central star.

-A possible planetary system
+Search for planets

-In their paper of 2003, Grinin et al. invoke the possible presence of a substellar object to explain peculiar and periodic eclipses occurring to the young star every 8.3 days.
-They infer a mass of 20 times that of Jupiter for the perturbing object and an orbital separation of 0.08 Astronomical Units.
+In their 2003 paper, Bouvier et al. invoked the possible presence of a substellar object to explain peculiar and periodic eclipses occurring to the young star every 8.3 days, though they considered it unlikely that such a companion could be responsible for said variability.
+They inferred a mass of 20 times that of Jupiter for the perturbing object and an orbital separation of 0.08 Astronomical Units.
 Later studies find no evidence for a planet, instead finding multiple rings with accretion streams between them.